Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

-In Figure \ref{fig:kura-cascades} we present the normalized PDF of both $R$, and $\Phi$ for the standard GOY model as an example of the forward cascade, discussed above and for two other models that are capable of generating inverse cascade (which will be discussed in more detail in Sec. \ref{sec:Inverse-cascades}, since inverse cascade in shell models is a complicated issue).
-We note from the PDF of $R$ that the forward energy cascade, exhibits significantly higher level of coherence with respect to the inverse cascades in which highly coherent events are much less frequent.
+In Figure \ref{fig:kura-cascades} we present the normalized PDF of both $R$, and $\Phi$ for the standard GOY model that drives a forward cascade, discussed above and for two other models that are capable of generating inverse cascade (which will be discussed in more detail in Sec. \ref{sec:Inverse-cascades}, since inverse cascade in shell models is a complicated issue).
+Note that the PDF of $R$ for the forward cascade peaks at around $R\approx0.7$, it exhibits significantly higher level of coherence with respect to the two inverse cascade models, which peak at $R\approx0.1$ and at $R\approx0.25$ respectively.
 Regarding the normalized PDF of $\Phi$, a strong evidence of phase clustering is present for the forward cascade shell model showing a sharp distribution with a maxima at $\pi/2$, in contrast to the two models that result in inverse cascade displaying a broader, less pronounced distributions.
-Among the two models (that present no sign of intermittency), a weak clustering of the triadic phases around $-\pi/2$ appear in both cases.
-However, this is so weak that it is not clearly visible for the helical inverse cascade model in the presented plot, as compared to the model of Tom and Ray \citep{tom:2017}.
+Nevertheless, the two non-intermittent models display a weak clustering of the triadic phases around $-\pi/2$.
+However, this is so weak that it is not clearly visible for the helical inverse cascade model in the presented plot, as compared to the model of \citet{tom:2017}.